Home / PFAS Regulations

 Enacted in 1976, RCRA governs the disposal of solid and hazardous waste.
 While designating PFAS a hazardous substance under CERCLA gives the U.S. EPA the authority to mandate cleanup, designating PFAS a hazardous substance under RCRA allows the EPA much greater control over the entire lifecycle of PFAS: manufacturing, transportation, treatment, storage, and disposal.

 The Safe Drinking Water Act (SDWA) establishes a data-driven, risk-based process to assess drinking water contaminants of emerging concern.
-The SDWA grants EPA the authority to set National Primary Drinking Water Regulations (NPDWR).
-Proposed Maximum Contaminant Levels (MCLs) have been proposed for six PFAS: PFOA, PFOS, PFBS, PFNA, PFHxS, and GenX (HFPO-DA).
+The SDWA grants the U.S. EPA the authority to set National Primary Drinking Water Regulations (NPDWR).
+On April 10, 2024, the agency announced the first-ever enforceable limits for six PFAS: PFOA, PFOS, PFBS, PFNA, PFHxS, and GenX (HFPO-DA).

 Established under the auspices of the Toxic Substances Control Act (TSCA), the U.S. EPA’s Significant New Use Rule grants the agency the authority to approve or reject new uses for potentially hazardous chemicals, including PFAS.
 The EPA also announced its intention to remove the Low-Volume Exemptions (LVEs) that have been issued for PFAS that are imported or manufactured in small quantities.

 Not much is known about the toxicity of the vast majority of PFAS compounds, but the U.S. EPA is seeking to fill in some of the gaps with toxicity assessments focused on PFAS of particular concern as well as those that represent specific categories of PFAS compounds.
 These assessments inform rulemaking, such as health advisories and limit-setting at both the state and federal level.
-Toxicity assessments have been completed for five PFAS compounds: PFOA, PFOS, GenX (HFPO-DA), PFBS, and PFBA.
-Assessments are underway for PFHxA, PFHxS, PFNA, and PFDA.
-Available assessments can be found on the EPA’s Integrated Risk Information System (IRIS) database
+As of Q1, 2024, toxicity assessments have been completed for PFOA, PFOS, GenX (HFPO-DA), PFBS, PFBA, PFDA, and PFHxA.
+These assessments can be found on the EPA’s Integrated Risk Information System (IRIS) database.

 TRI tracks toxic chemical releases from industrial facilities into the environment.
 As of reporting year 2024, the number of PFAS chemicals included in TRI now stands at 196.
 In addition, PFAS have been classified as “chemicals of special concern” under TRI, eliminating the de minimus reporting exemptions for reporting year 2024 and beyond.